univ-of-utah-marriott-library-apple/display_manager/README.md

 ![mirroring menu](./resources/gui_3.png)

 Finally, select either "Set Display" or "Build Script".
 If you click "Set Display", the display will be configured to the settings you've selected.
-If you pick "Build Script", you'll be given a file dialog to save a script which sets your display to these settings automatically whenever run (using the commands seen in `manage_displays.py` [interface](#command-line-api)).
+If you pick "Build Script", you'll be given a file dialog to save a script which sets your display to these settings automatically whenever run (using the commands seen in [manage_displays.py](#command-line-api)).

 ![set and build buttons](./resources/gui_4.png)